McKlay/classical-machine-learning/docs/chapter9.md

 - Increase `n_estimators` for better performance, but watch for diminishing returns
 - Adjust `max_features` based on dataset characteristics

-Computational complexity is O(B × N × log N) for training, where B is number of trees and N is sample size.
+Computational complexity is $O(B \times N \times \log N)$ for training, where B is number of trees and N is sample size.
 Prediction scales linearly with B.

 Random Forests provide reliable baselines and often outperform single decision trees.
 They're particularly useful when you need interpretable feature importances alongside strong predictive performance.